 Dogs are one of the many special things that make a house feel more like home.
 Loyal and friendly in nature, how can anyone forget that they’re man’s best friend?
 These furry friends, however, can often leave a trail of their toilet trips where it’s least welcomed.

 Dog owners think they’ve hit the jackpot when their pups are finally potty trained.
-It’s a joy to seem their dogs taking themselves outdoors.
-Unfortunately, the joy is often short-lived.
-Owners soon realise their dog’s urine is actually causing unattractive yellow patches to appear on the lawn.
+It’s a joy to see their dogs taking themselves outdoors.
+Unfortunately, the joy is often short-lived when owners soon realise their dog’s urine is actually causing unattractive yellow patches to appear on the lawn.

 Did someone say dog urine lawn burn?
 Yes, lawn burn is a widespread problem for a lot of dog owners.

 Lawn burn is a consequence of your dog’s urine damaging the grass, leaving patches that are dead across the garden.
 Not to worry, there’s nothing particularly harmful about your dog’s urine.
 It’s not acidic as some misconceptions would have you believe.
 The problem is the nitrogen present in the urine.

 Some of you might be wondering how nitrogen comes to be present in your dog’s urine?
 This occurs through the digestion of protein often consumed by dogs, who require it for a healthy and nutritious diet.
 Protein breaks down through a natural digestive process to produce nitrogen.
 Which is then disposed of from the body through waste in faeces and urine.